Biologics and Biosimilars

 A biologic is an active pharmaceutical ingredient (API) produced by, derived from, or based on chemical components from biological systems.
 Many biologics are polymers of fundamental building blocks such as sugars (e.g., polysaccharides such as LMWH or antigenic components of Pneumococcal polysaccharide vaccines), amino acids (e.g., monoclonal antibodies such as Humira and Rituxan), and nucleic acids.
 Over the last 25 years, biologics have become increasingly dominant in the pharmaceutical landscape to where they now comprise a majority of top-selling drugs worldwide.

 However from a drug development perspective, the approval of a biologic is often more challenging, expensive, and time-consuming than a traditional small molecule drug owing to the complexity in preparation and characterization of the API.
-This complexity in biologics development constitutes a barrier to bringing generic versions (biosimilars) to market which is further complicated by a lack of scientific consensus on the best ways to characterize biologics and biosimliars.
+This complexity in biologics development constitutes a barrier to bringing versions with high similarity (biosimilars) to market which is further complicated by a lack of scientific consensus on the best ways to characterize biologics and biosimliars.
 This barrier can delay the introduction of new and innovative biologics and their generic biosimilar versions.

 Regulatory agencies such as the Food and Drug Administration (FDA) have recognized this development challenge and have introduced guidelines to bring generic versions (know as biosimilars) to market quickly, safely, and cost-effectively.
 Furthermore, the National Institute of Standards and Technology (NIST) has completed an initiative to illustrate how biologics & biosmilars could be characterized using a monoclonal antibody as a model system.
 Key methodologies used in the NIST study include mass spectrometry to characterize primary sequence, disulfide bridge linkages, and post-translational modifications, and NMR to study higher order structure (HOS).
 Although the subject of the NIST study was a monoclonal antibody, the principals and methodology used could logically be extended to other biologics and biosimilars.